 The average cardboard pizza box is quite thin and sometimes has a liner parchment paper on the bottom.
-Both these materials have the risk of catching fire at around 400 degrees, making it a potential fire hazard should you accidentally turn your oven up too much!
-Even if your box didn’t fully catch fire, the searing from the high heat would most likely char an undesirable taste into your pizza.
+Both these materials have the risk of catching fire at around 400 degrees.
+This makes it a potential fire hazard should you accidentally turn your oven up too much!
+Even if your box didn’t catch fire, the searing from the high heat would most likely char against your pizza.
 Yuck!

-A takeout pizza is packed and delivered to you in a cardboard box because it is a lightweight, inexpensive and somewhat insulating, making it the favorite packaging for pizza parlours across the world.
-These boxes are usually imprinted with decals, dyes, stickers and inks – things that when heated, could be quite unhealthy and will likely change the taste of your pizza.
+A takeout pizza is packed and delivered to you in a cardboard box because it is a lightweight, inexpensive and somewhat insulating.
+This makes it the favorite packaging for pizza restaurants across the world.
+These boxes are usually imprinted with decals, dyes, stickers and inks.
+These are things that when heated, could be quite unhealthy and will likely change the taste of your pizza.

 It is not an ideal method to re-heat your pizza in its box, but placing your pizza into an oven at a low temperature (say 170-200 degrees) is a good way to keep your pizza warm if needed.
 Maybe you have a birthday party or event and don’t want to put out all the pizzas at once?
 Stowing a few boxed pizzas away in the oven at a holding temperature until needed is a smart choice.

 Additonal Reading: Best Ways to Reheat & Enjoy Leftover Meatloaf